-The Pediatric Cardiac Catheterization and Interventional Program at Nicklaus Children's Hospital, formerly Miami Children's Hospital, is widely recognized as one of the world’s leaders in interventional cardiac catheterization.
+The Pediatric Cardiac Catheterization and Interventional Program at Nicklaus Children's Hospital is widely recognized as one of the world’s leaders in interventional cardiac catheterization.
 By utilizing the latest innovations in imaging technologies, coupled with the newest catheter and device technologies, the cardiologists at The Heart Program are able to routinely perform both simple and complex interventional cardiac catheterization procedures that serve to enhance or, in certain cases, eliminate the need for open-heart surgery.

-All currently available interventional heart catheterization procedures are performed including:
+All currently available interventional pediatric cardiac catheterization procedures are performed, including:

 - Hybrid procedures (combined with surgery) to approach complex cardiovascular conditions

-- Arial septal defect closure using the Gore HELEX® Septal Occluder
+- Atrial septal defect closure using the Gore HELEX® Septal Occluder

 - Radiofrequency energy to treat structural heart disease

 - Replacement of pulmonary valves using Medtronic Melody™ transcatheter valve and delivery system

 - Replacement of pulmonary valves using the Edwards Lifesciences SAPIEN™ transcatheter heart valve